-The best ways to clear your mind are to practice open-awareness, focused attention and effortless presence.
+The best ways to clear it is to practice open-awareness, focused attention and effortless presence.

 1. Open Monitoring

 One misconception about clearing the mind is that it requires you to avoid your thoughts.
 This couldn’t be further from the truth.
-You’ll more than likely think about avoiding things, causing even more thoughts to arise.
-Instead, you could try to focus on the present moment; through open monitoring meditation.
+If you try to avoid thinking you will probably actually start to think even more.
+Instead, you should try to focus on the present moment; through open monitoring meditation.

 sound, smell, or the wind blowing against you, notice it without analysis or judgement.